karancan/bbUI.js-Boilerplate/README.md

 * <b>config.xml:</b> specifies the applicatio name, application permissiongs, application starting point, author, description, namespace.
 * <b>img/icon-114px-114px.png:</b> the application icon that will be visible on the phones menu screen.
 Must be 114px by 114px.
 * <b>img/splash-1280px-768px.png and img/splash-768px-1280px.png:</b> the application splash screens.
 The image that is 1280px by 768px is the horizontal orientation and the image that is 768px by 1280px is used in the vertical orientation.
 It is not necessary to have both.
 If there is no splash screen specified, the phone will revert to the default BB10 splash screen.
+If you are supporting multiple BB10 devices, you may want to add splash screens that cater to the screen sizes of each device type.
 * <b>index.html:</b> this is the starting point of the application.
 Loads all the necessary scripts and stylesheets and then loads in content pages through AJAX.
 * <b>menu.html:</b> this if the first content page to be loaded in through index.htm and contains a list of options.
 * <b>js directory:</b> all the scripts used by the applcation.
 It is not neccessary to have them in this folder but it makes things more organized.
 The bbui.js framework is in this folder.